alinegsch/PrBi/README.md

 It's my first time programming with Python and first own project - tried my best to solve the exercises.

-Unfortunately I couldn't figure out how to handle the path that it works on any computer - directories need to be changed to run the programm.
+Unfortunately I couldn't figure out how to handle the path (part of sheet 1) that it works on any computer - directories need to be changed to run the programm.
+Also had trouble installing flake8 (part of sheet 3).
+Decited to skip these parts and the optional exercises  and might try working on it after my other exames.

 This project has
 - a directory **/RNA-Seq** that contains the three exercise sheets and information from lectures, a subdirectory **/RNA-Seq/Test files** that contains given example files which are used in the exercises